yoseio/moqtail/README.md

 ## moqtail
 moqtail is a client implementation of Media over QUIC Transport protocol (MoQT).

-MoQT is a protocol designed to efficiently transport media streams (such as video, audio, or data) over the QUIC protocol.
-MOQT leverages QUIC’s features to enable high-performance streaming and real-time communication, making it suitable for modern web applications, broadcasting, and interactive media scenarios.

-This is the root directory of moqtail projects.
+This is the root directory of the moqtail projects.
 The core library lives under the `moqtail-core` workspace.
 Run `yarn install` to create symbolic links so you can develop the client and core packages together.

 ### Repository Structure